A brief introduction to matrix hydrodynamics: Further topics

 \section{Further topics}

-In this survey, we focus on the Euler--Zeitlin equations~\eqref{eq:euler-zeitlin} as an approximation to the 2-D Euler equations on the sphere.
-But this setting is only the beginning of matrix hydrodynamics; the approach can be used for many other equations.
-The general principle is to use quantization theory to replace functions by matrices and the Poisson bracket with the (scaled) commutator.
+This survey focuses on the Euler--Zeitlin equations~\eqref{eq:euler-zeitlin} to approximate the 2-D Euler equations on the sphere.
+But this setting is only the beginning of matrix hydrodynamics: the approach is viable for a great number of equations in mathematical physics.
+The general principle is to use quantization theory to replace functions by matrices and the Poisson bracket by the (scaled) commutator.
 Below we exemplify recent developments.